 Beryl has always been revered as one of the most valuable gemstones in the world.
 Emeralds, a type of Beryl have been sought-after for centuries and were noted as one of the royal gems.
 Each type of Beryl stone has a history of its own, but generally, these gemstones have always been well-loved throughout history and used in jewelry, crowns, and other accessories.

 Rarity, Value & Variations:

-Beryl gemstones can be opaque to translucent with a vitreous lustre.
+Beryl gemstones can be opaque to translucent with a vitreous luster.
 They rate a 7.5 to 8 on the Mohs hardness scale which is why it’s popularly used to make jewelry.
+Beryl comes in many forms and is very popular in each form.
+Types of Beryl include Emerald, Morganite, Aquamarine, Bixbite, Goshenite, and Heliodor.
 This stone is made of beryllium aluminum cyclosilicate.
-The colours range from green, blue, red, pink yellow, and white.
+The colors range from green, blue, red, pink yellow, and white.
 Transparent pieces are known as precious beryl, and the most popular types are Green Emerald and Blue Aquamarine.
 The rarest type of Beryl is Red Bixite which can be very hard to find and very pricey because of that.

 How to Use Beryl: